-A stroke occurs when a blood clot blocks an artery, or a blood vessel breaks and interrupts blood flow to the brain, causing cells in your brain to die.
-It can cause difficulties in speech, movement or memory.
-Strokes may cause death.
+Uniquely, a stroke occurs when a blood clot blocks an artery, or a blood vessel breaks and interrupts blood flow to the brain, causing cells in your brain to die.
+Furthermore, it can cause difficulties in speech, movement, and memory.
+In addition, strokes may cause death.
 According to the CDC, stroke is the 5th leading cause of death and a leading cause of disability in the United States.
-About 795,000 people in the US have a stroke each year.
+Therefore about 795,000 people in the US have a stroke each year.

-A stroke can happen to anyone, however there are some risk factors that can increase your risk for stroke:
+Granted this event can happen to anyone, however, there are some risk factors that can increase your risk:

 - Race (African-American and Hispanic, men and women, are at higher risk)

 - Atrial fibrillation (AFib)

 - History of transient ischemic attacks (TIAs)